lujiabo98/lujiabo98.github.io/file/index_en.md

 ## Research Interests

 - Flood inundation prediction
+- Flood hazard mapping
 - Physics-informed surrogate model
 - Machine Learning
 - Reduced order model
 - Flood disaster warning
 - [My latest research proposal (Dec 2022)](https://lujiabo98.github.io/file/proposal_2022.pdf)🔗

-My current research focuses on flood inundation prediction that can rapidly provide flood extent and water depth hydrographs on floodplains.
+My current research focuses on **flood inundation prediction** and **flood hazard mapping** that can rapidly provide flood extent and water depth hydrographs on floodplains.
 My interests are on the physics-informed **Machine Learning** and its applications in **flood forecasting**.
 In a word, flood disasters influence the life of everybody.
 I wish to devote my talent to this meaningful cause and bring well-being to society.

 ---